mahbubsumon085/flaky-test-parser-tools/README.md

 ### `Run the Rcript`

 To execute the tool, run the `runner.sh` script.
-It will start the tool based on `test_config.csv` and flaky test presnt inside the `data` folder.
+It will start the tool based on `test_config.csv` and flaky test present inside the `data` folder.
 You can download more test data from our shared data directory and update the `test_config.csv` file accordingly to work with more data set.

 ## `Input`